 \section{Introduction}

-Beyond the traditional ``ten blue links'', to enhance user experience with entity-aware intents, search engines have started including more semantic information, (1) suggesting related entities~\cite{blanco2013entity,fischer2015timely,yu2014building,zhang2016probabilistic}, or (2) supporting entity-oriented query completion or complex search with additional information or \textit{aspects}~\cite{balog2016report,reinanda2015mining,spina2012identifying}.
+Beyond the traditional ``ten blue links'', to enhance user experience with entity-aware intents, search engines have started including more semantic information, i.e., (1) suggesting related entities~\cite{blanco2013entity,fischer2015timely,yu2014building,zhang2016probabilistic}, and (2) supporting entity-oriented query completion or complex search with additional information or \textit{aspects}~\cite{balog2016report,reinanda2015mining,spina2012identifying}.
 These aspects cover a wide range of issues and include (but are not limited to) types, attributes/properties, relationships or other entities in general.
-They can change over time, as \textit{public attention} shifts from some aspects to others.
-In order to better recommend such entity aspects, this temporal dimension has to be taken into account.
+They can also be influenced by changes over time, as the focus of \textit{public attention} shifts between different aspects.
+To improve the recommendation of these entity aspects, it is essential to consider this dynamic nature over the temporal dimension.

-Exploiting collaborative knowledge bases such as Wikipedia and Freebase is common practice in semantic search, by exploiting anchor texts and inter-entity links, category structure, internal link structure or entity types~\cite{blanco2013entity}.
+Exploiting collaborative knowledge bases such as Wikipedia and Freebase is a common practice in semantic search, i.e., by exploiting anchor texts and inter-entity links, category structure, internal link structure or entity types~\cite{blanco2013entity}.
 More recently, researchers have also started to integrate knowledge bases with query logs for \textit{temporal} entity knowledge mining~\cite{chirigati2016knowledge,yu2014building}.
 In this work, we address \textit{the temporal dynamics of recommending entity aspects} and also utilize query logs, for two reasons.
 First, query logs are strongly entity related: more than 70\% of Web search queries contain entity information ~\cite{lin2012active,pound2010ad}.
 Queries often also contain a short and very specific piece of text that represents users' intents, making it an ideal source for mining entity aspects.
 Second, different from knowledge-bases, query logs naturally capture temporal dynamics around entities.
 The intent of entity-centric queries is often triggered by a current event~\cite{Kulkarni:2011:UTQ:1935826.1935862,kong2015predicting}, or is related to ``what is happening right now''.